Skip Ribbon Commands

 What is Fluoroscopy?

-Fluoroscopy is a real time x-ray study usually accompanied with contrast (i.e. dye) to assess the internal organs.
+Fluoroscopy is a real time X-ray imaging study usually accompanied with contrast (i.e. dye) to assess the internal organs.

-Fluoroscopy can be used in special studies to assess for large bowel and stomach tumours, whether a patient is able to swallow safely without breathing in food particles and checking for any leakages after some types of operations.
+Fluoroscopy can be used in special studies to assess the gastro-intestinal tract, and whether a patient is able to swallow safely without breathing in food particles and checking for any leakages after some surgical procedures.

 Is Fluoroscopy Safe?

-There is radiation involved as x-rays are used, but all within a controlled environment, where the dosage of radiation is monitored at all times.
-Since radiation is involved, pregnant patients must inform the doctor and the radiographer before any fluoroscopic examination to avoid risks to the unborn baby.
+Fluoroscopy is carried out in a controlled environment, where the dosage of radiation is monitored at all times.
+Patients who are pregnant must inform the doctor and the radiographer before any fluoroscopic examination to avoid risks to the unborn baby.

 Examples of Fluoroscopy:

-• Barium enemas are used to check for any growths or narrowing in the large bowel.
+• Barium meals are used to check for any abnormalities in the stomach

-• Video fluoroscopic studies done with the speech therapists can assess the type of foods that are safe for patients to eat without entering the wind pipe, especially for elderly patients.
+• Video fluoroscopic studies done with speech therapists can determine the types of food that are safe for patients to eat without entering their windpipe, especially for elderly patients

-• Retrograde urethrograms are useful to check for any narrowing in the urethra for male patients.
+• Retrograde urethrograms are useful for checking for any narrowing in the urethra for male patients